adonisjs/v6-docs/content/docs/fundamentals/application_lifecycle.md

 ### During the test environment

-In the test environment, the **pre-start** and the **post-start** actions are executed together.
+The **pre-start** and the **post-start** actions are executed in the test environment.
 Post that, we import the test files and execute the tests.

 ### During the console environment